djangodeployment/django-deployment-book/07-settings.rst

 subsequently refuse it.
 If something like this happened, I believe it would be a configuration error on behalf of Runbox.
-But it's very normal that ``mail.runbox.com`` will accept an email which will subsequently be refused by ntua.gr or Gmail or another downstream provider.
+But it's very normal that ``mail.runbox.com`` will accept an email which will subsequently be refused by ntua.gr or Gmail or another provider downstream.

 .. _SERVER_EMAIL: https://docs.djangoproject.com/en/1.10/ref/settings/#server-email
 .. _DEFAULT_FROM_EMAIL: https://docs.djangoproject.com/en/1.10/ref/settings/#default-from-email